whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/data/datetime-data-wrangling-operations.md

 ![](https://miro.medium.com/max/1400/0*B6BMxneQkQnUCL3X.png)

-## 3. Filter based on Date and Time
+## 3. Filter Based on Date and Time

 Sometimes we want to filter the data based on date and time information.